 With its massive population and exciting business opportunities, China attracts a lot of foreign companies.
 Those foreign companies want to get in on the digital wonders the Chinese market represents.
-With more than 688 million users in 2016 and a vibrant social media scene, a well-thought digital marketing strategy can do miracles.
+With more than 688 million users in 2016 and a vibrant social media scene, a well-thought digital marketing in China strategy can do miracles.

 Brands are being more creative than ever and coming up with interesting and inspiring campaigns.
 Here are a few tips to follow if you want to succeed in your integration in the Chinese market.

-Use Search Engine to get visibility!
+Use Search Engine to get digital marketing in China visibility!

 When the Chinese need to search information or check something: they use Baidu.